Sergio Missana: Biography

 Between 2002 and 2006, Missana served as Director of Publications and Head of International Relations at the BBVA Foundation in Madrid, Spain, and as member of the Governing Council of the European Foundation Centre (EFC), based in Brussels.
 He was editor-in-chief of Chilean music magazine Rock & Pop (1994–95).
 In 2007, he co-wrote the award-winning animated TV series for children Chilian Geografic, which raised awareness of Chilean endangered animal species.
-He is currently Executive Director at the Climate Parliament, an international NGO that combats climate change by promoting the transition to renewable energy.
+He is currently Secretary-General at the Climate Parliament, an international NGO that combats climate change by promoting the transition to renewable energy.

 His journalistic work includes over fifty articles on literature, film, music, travel, art, design, culture and science.
 He has published articles and reviews in Revista Santiago (Chile), PRL (U.S.), Fractal (Mexico), Literal Magazine (U.S.), La Tercera (Chile), El Mercurio (Chile), Planet (U.S.), Pausa Magazine of the National Council of Culture and the Arts (Chile), Paula (Chile) and Rock & Pop (Chile), among other publications.

-He divides his time between Washington, CT, and Santiago, Chile.
-He lives with his wife, Ramsay Turnbull, and their three children.
+He divides his time between Madrid and Santiago, Chile.
+He lives with his wife, Ramsay Turnbull.